 COVID-19 Business Resiliency

 The Chamber of Commerce along with the City of Grande Prairie and County of Grande Prairie Economic Development Departments are working together to provide a unified approach to supporting local businesses during these unprecedented times.
-Many businesses may be experiencing difficult choices or financial hardship during the Covid-19 crisis and below is a list of resources to help you navigate various levels of support.
-Please check back often as we update this page and provide additional resources, including locally hosted webinars.
+Many businesses may be experiencing difficult choices or financial hardship during the COVID-19 crisis and below is a list of resources to help you navigate the various levels of support.
+If you still have questions, please contact our CEO Tanya Oliver by email firstname.lastname@example.org

 Canada’s COVID-19 Economic Response Plan: Support for Canadians and Businesses